P.G. Sittenfeld: Early life and education

 P.G.
 Sittenfeld was born and raised in Cincinnati, Ohio, the youngest of four children.
 His mother, Betsy, is a retired school teacher who served as a librarian and art history teacher at Seven Hills School.
 Sittenfeld's father, Paul, started his career at Procter & Gamble, before leaving to work at Planned Parenthood, later running the Cincinnati Fine Arts Fund, and finally transitioning to become a family investment advisor.
-Sittenfeld's mother is Catholic and his father was Jewish.
+Sittenfeld's mother was Catholic and his father was Jewish.

 One of his three older sisters, Curtis Sittenfeld, is a novelist known for Prep, Eligible, and Rodham.

 For high school, Sittenfeld attended The Seven Hills School, an elite private school, where he was an all-city basketball player.
 During this time he also wrote a monthly column for The Cincinnati Enquirer and an advice column in Seventeen.

 Sittenfeld matriculated at Princeton University, where he served as the president of his freshman class.
 He remained involved in journalism, including as a columnist for the Daily Princetonian, and as a student stringer through the University Press Club for publications including The New York Times, Trenton Times, and Princeton Alumni Weekly.
 He was also a member of Phi Beta Kappa.
 In 2007, he graduated magna cum laude with a degree in English, and was awarded a Marshall Scholarship to attend graduate school in the United Kingdom.

 As a Marshall Scholar, Sittenfeld attended a master's program in English literature at Oxford University.
-There, he lived at Magdalen College, and studied the works of John Steinbeck.
+There, he was a student at Magdalen College, and studied the works of John Steinbeck.
+Subsequently, he studied nonfiction creative writing at the City University in London earning a Master of Arts degree with distinction in 2010.